indilib/docs/drivers/basics/README.md

 ## Contents

-- [Custom Driver](custom-driver.md) - Guide to creating custom INDI drivers
+- [Simple Driver](simple-driver.md) - A minimal example of an INDI driver
 - [Driver Interface](driver-interface.md) - Documentation on the INDI driver interface
 - [Properties](properties.md) - Information about INDI properties and how to use them
-- [Serial Connection](serialconnection.md) - Guide to implementing serial connections in INDI drivers
+- [Device Communication](communication.md) - Guide to implementing device connections in INDI drivers
+- [Development Environment](project-setup.md) - Setting up your development environment and project structure
 - [Binary Transfers](binary-transfers.md) - Documentation on handling binary data transfers in INDI
 - [Coming from ASCOM](coming-from-ascom.md) - Guide for developers transitioning from ASCOM to INDI
-- [Project Setup](project-setup.md) - Instructions for setting up an INDI driver project
 - [Helpful Functions](helpful-functions.md) - Useful functions for INDI driver development
+- [Custom Driver](custom-driver.md) - Comprehensive guide to creating custom INDI drivers